War in Donbas: 2021–2022 escalation

 In December 2021, Ukrainian authorities said that Russia was sending snipers and tanks to the region.
 On 21 January 2022, the Chairman of the Russian State Duma, Vyacheslav Volodin, called for a discussion in the parliamentary body to recognise the independence of the Donbas region and its separation from Ukraine.
 By February 2022, fighting had escalated.
 There was a sharp increase in artillery shelling by the Russian-led militants in Donbas, which was considered by Ukraine and its allies to be an attempt to provoke the Ukrainian army or create a pretext for invasion.
-For example, the Ukrainian military reported enduring 60 attacks along the line of contact on 17 February alone, including "one shell that struck a kindergarten near the front line, injuring three staff.
-There were two to five attacks per day over the first six weeks of this year".
+For example, the Ukrainian military reported enduring 60 attacks along the line of contact on 17 February alone, including "one shell that struck a kindergarten near the front line, injuring three staff".

 Amid increased tensions between Russia and Ukraine in February 2022, Russian president Vladimir Putin announced on 21 February that Russia would recognise the independence of the Donetsk and Luhansk people's republics.
 This announcement was followed by an order to deploy Russian troops to the Donbas as "peacekeepers".
 A number of western countries, including the US, UK, and the EU, announced that they would impose new sanctions on Russian-connected organisations in response.